electrovir/prisma-frontend/README.md

 A Prisma generator for creating frontend-friendly exports (types and enums).

-Experimental still.
+Generated outputs can be used just as easily in the backend or frontend, unifying the import source of your model types and enums.

+Note that this is still experimental.
 Please open bug tickets in GitHub.

 ## Install